When struts and shock absorbers should be replaced

-Do coil springs need to be changed when replacing the struts?
-The answer is no: if the spring is in a good shape, it can be re-used with the new strut.
+Do coil springs or strut mounts need to be changed when replacing the struts?
+The answer is no: if the springs or the struts mount are in good shape, they can be re-used with new struts.
+However, if a vehicle is old and strut mounts are known to fail in this vehicle, it make sense to replace the strut mounts too.
 Read more: When do coil springs need replacing in a car?

 Do sway bar links (stabilizer bar links) need to be replaced with the struts?
 No, but In some cars, sway bar links are connected to the struts, see the image above.
 A sway bar link must be removed in order to replace a strut.
 Often, the nut that holds the link seizes up, making it hard to remove without damaging the link.

 In this case, a sway bar link will also need to be replaced.
 Sway bar links are not very expensive.
 Read more: When to replace sway bar links?